Privacy Notice & Cookies

 - Essential cookies: These cookies allow you to use the basic functionality of our website.
 For example, browsing our products, ordering and paying for items, checking your account information and viewing your order history.

-- Performance cookies: They allow us to get to know how you use our website.
+- Performance cookies: These cookies allow us to get to know how you use our website.
 They’re used to analyse visitor information such as usage and visitor numbers, so they help us to see how effective our advertising is and understand what you like.
 We also use this information to help improve our website, make our marketing more relevant and improve your experience.
+The data used for these cookies is aggregated and anonymised, which means that we can’t identify you as an individual.
+In other words, your personal data is not used for these cookies.

 - Functionality cookies: These ones allow us to provide additional functionalities to the website, and will retain some settings information.
 While they’re not essential for the functionality of our site, they do enable extra features that should make your shopping experience even better.